wawer77/even/README.md

 - Further changes:
     - New: Make fields work properly
     - searchbar for users and balances
+    - Navbar: highlight My Balances tab, when on page: balance/id

 ## Known issues suspended for now:
 - gem sass is deprecated, therefore need for sassc and rails-sassc